 Line the tray with parchment paper and transfer the remaining batter and again bake for 25 mins.

-Let the cakes sit overnight or atleast for hour.
+Let the cakes sit overnight or at least for an hour.

-Cream it well before applying on the cake.
+Cream it well before applying to the cake.
 I had allowed this to sit overnight.

 Once ready to frost, make the sugar syrup.